-The summer of 2012 focuses on the mammal and bird collections.
+The summer of 2012 focused on the mammal and bird collections.
 These are comprised of around 6500 bird specimens and almost 1000 taxidermy and skeletal mammal specimens.
-In the following two years, attention will shift to the entomology and botany collections.
-So far the group’s favourite find is this arctic fox which is “so cute.”
+The favourite find of 2012 was this arctic fox which was found “so cute.”

-In addition to their work in the stores, our volunteers will carry out two public engagement activities.
+In addition to their work in the stores, our volunteers have been carrying out public engagement activities.
 These will allow members of the public to find out about their work and explore the natural science collection for themselves.
 Check the What’s On section of the website for dates and times.

-The Natural Science Volunteer Project will be documented through the We Made It blog.
+The Natural Science Volunteer Project is being documented through the We Made It blog.

 For more information please contact: